avocardio/MLinPractice/Documentation.md

 2. *Logistic Regression wth just HashingVectorizer*

-Now we checked the outcome just with HashingVectorizer and 2**17 features.
+Now we checked the outcome just with HashingVectorizer and 2^17 features.
+This features has proven to be our most important one.

 Summary:
 ```

-The training is now finished after 28.9 sec and 200 iterations.
 accuracy: 0.8313720875500118
 Cohen's kappa: 0.33444561172888765
 balanced accuracy: 0.7396004977333399